cypnk/Anime-List/README.md

 K-On!
 Kaguya-sama: Love is War
 Kami Nomi zo Shiru Sekai (The World God Only Knows)
+Kami-tachi ni Hirowareta Otoko (By the Grace of the Gods)
 Kamichu!
 (The Goddess is a Middle School Student)
 Kamikaze Kaitou Jeanne
 Kamisama Hajimemashita